Rescue group says man who reported abandoned cats has recanted his story

 Kobe said it’s fairly common for someone who is trying to surrender animals to be told that the agency they’ve approached simply doesn’t have the room.
 All rescue organizations are dealing with a lot of cats, he said, and their shelters are all either at capacity or near capacity.

-Keep calling until someone can help you out, Kobe said, noting the SPCA can provide information on who to call.
+He advised anyone in a similar position to keep calling until someone can help out, noting the SPCA can provide information on who to call.

 He said euthanasia is always an option, but if the cat is healthy, there is usually somewhere that can help find it a new home.